Copyright Alton Byers

-The Peaks to Coast program’s objective is to strengthen the people of Peru‘s ability to respond to climate change.
-The Mountain Institute is working to develop relationships between scientists, policy makers, and community governments.
-This program also helps communities adapt to a changing climate, in both up-stream and down-stream regions, by implementing resilience strategies.
+The Peaks to Coast program’s objective was to strengthen the people of Peru‘s ability to respond to climate change.
+The Mountain Institute worked to develop relationships between scientists, policy makers, and community governments.
+This program also helped communities adapt to a changing climate, in both up-stream and down-stream regions, by implementing resilience strategies.

 Instituto de Montaña (TMI) received $1.2 million dollars to implement this project over three years, beginning in 2009.
-TMI is currently developing cooperative projects with communities in the upper sections of the two major river basins of northwestern Peru, the Santa and Chira rivers in the Ancash and Piura Regions.
-As a function of the program, community groups design conservation plans for grassland and forest restoration.
+TMI developed cooperative projects with communities in the upper sections of the two major river basins of northwestern Peru, the Santa and Chira rivers in the Ancash and Piura Regions.
+As a function of the program, community groups designed conservation plans for grassland and forest restoration.
 These conserved areas act as buffers to effects of climate change, such as swelling and flooding of the Santa and Chira rivers.
-In partnership with local municipalities, the project supports the development of climate change adaptation plans.
-The project also fosters cooperation of highland communities and municipalities with lowland groups that depend on mountain water for their agriculture-dependent economies.
-Because these economies are heavily dependent on agricultural products, and because the products cannot be grown without reliable access to water, these lowland groups are especially invested in the conservation partnership
+In partnership with local municipalities, the project supported the development of climate change adaptation plans.
+The project also fostered cooperation of highland communities and municipalities with lowland groups that depend on mountain water for their agriculture-dependent economies.
+Because these economies are heavily dependent on agricultural products, and because the products cannot be grown without reliable access to water, these lowland groups were especially invested in the conservation partnership